codership/documentation/galeracluster/source/documentation/schema-upgrades.rst

 The NBO method resembles the TOI method.
 Queries that change the schema replicate as statements to all nodes in the cluster.
 The nodes wait for all preceding transactions to commit simultaneously, then they execute the schema change in isolation.
 For the duration of the :abbr:`DDL (Data Definition Language)` processing, no other transactions can commit.

 The main advantage of Non-Blocking Operations is that it significantly reduces the impact of DDL statements on the cluster.
+During DDL processing:

+   - You can alter another table, using NBO
+   - You can continue inserting data, excluding the table(s) you are altering
+   - If one node crashes, the operation will continue on the other nodes, and if successful it will persist

 When using Non-Blocking Operations, take the following particularities into consideration:

 - The supported statements are: